Stryn Municipality: Lodalen–Kjenndalen

 On two occasions, large rockslides from Ramnefjellet hit the lake below.
 The resulting flood wave wiped out the settlements of Nesdal and Bødal, killing 135 people.

 Wildlife

 There are many bird species in this area including the golden eagle (Aquila chrysaetos), rough-legged buzzard (Buteo lagopus), and the white-backed woodpecker (Dendrocopus leucotos).
 Some of the larger mammals that live in this region are red deer (Cervus elaphus), wolverines (Gulo gulo), and lynxes (Lynx lynx).

+Climate

+Most villages in the municipality are located along the water and have a marine mild winter climate (Cfb in the Köppen classification).
+Places at further from the water and at higher elevation have either a humid continental climate (Dfb) or a humid subartic climate (Dfc).
+The highest parts (above ca. 800 m) have a tundra climate.

+Spring is usually the driest part of the year, with the months of April and May having the least precipitation.
+Snow cover is unreliable in the lower parts during the winter because of frequent mind-winter melting and rain-on-snow events.
+There is usually a reliable snow cover for most of the year in the mountains.